rubrikinc/rubrik-extension-for-vcd/docs/user-guide/user-guide.md

 # User Guide

 This guide provides step by step instructions for performing and managing the vCloud Director.
 It is broken down into the following:
-* Tenant Management by the Provider
-* Assign SLAs
-* Protect Resources On-Demand with On-Demand Snapshots
-* vApp Instant Recovery
-* vApp Virtual Machine File Recovery
-* vApp Exports
-* Dashboard and Reporting
-* Rubrik Permissions and Organisations

-Use the following pages to perform these self-service capabilities.

 * [Tenant Management](https://github.com/rubrikinc/rubrik-extension-for-vcd/blob/master/docs/user-guide/tenant-management/tenant-management.md)
 * [Rubrik Permissions and Organisations](https://github.com/rubrikinc/rubrik-extension-for-vcd/blob/master/docs/user-guide/rubrik-permissions/rubrik-permissions.md)